rum1887/sre_practice_playbook/README.md

 - syntax practice
 - Study how to implement different deployment types using terraform (blue-green, canary)
 - Terraform with CI/CD pipeline
+- Terraform project template (key directories and files and their significance)

 # CI/CD
 - Github actions